mj-awad17/mj-awad17/README.md

 - 👋 Hi, I’m Muhammad Jawad.

-- 👀 I’m interested in Data Analytics and Data Science.
+- 👀 I’m interested in ML, DL and AI.

-- 🌱 I’m currently learning Data Science.
+- 🌱 I’m currently working as Data Analytics.

-- 💞️ I’m looking to collaborate on project related to Data Analytics and machine learning.
+- 💞️ I’m looking to collaborate on project related to Data Analytics, machine learning, deep learning and Gen-Ai.

 - 📫 How to reach me at jawadrana660@gmail.com